Skip to main content

 Careers & Internships

-The MFA is considered a terminal degree, which means it's the highest degree awarded in a particular field of study.
+The MFA is a terminal degree, the highest degree awarded in a particular field of study.

-• teach full-time in college or high school creative writing programs
+• teach in university or secondary school creative writing programs.

 • manage independent and subject-specific bookstores